openpowerquality/docusaurus/docs/userguide-hardware.md

 ### Obtain an OPQ Box

 First, obtain an OPQ Box.
-Currently, your options for obtaining an OPQ Box are to contact the Open Power Quality research via Professor Philip Johnson (johnson@hawaii.edu).
-We are working on manufacturing options.
+Currently, your primary option for obtaining an OPQ Box is to contact the Open Power Quality project via Professor Philip Johnson (johnson@hawaii.edu).
+We cannot produce OPQ Boxes at scale at this time.

+If you have hardware expertise, another option is to build an OPQ Box yourself from our schematics.
+If you are interested in going this route, please contact us with any questions you have and we will do our best to help you.

 ### Obtain an OPQ Cloud account